ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 Addon settings in AYON are divided into four categories:

 - **Studio Settings `S+S`**: These are addon settings at the studio level.
-They inherit default values and allow overriding these defaults across the studio for all projects.
+They inherit factory defaults and allow overriding these defaults across the studio for all projects.
 - **Project Settings `P+P`**: These settings are at the project level.
 They inherit studio settings and allow overriding them for the specific project.
 - **Studio Site Settings**: These are addon settings per `Site ID` at the studio level.
 - **Project Site Settings**: These are addon settings per `Site ID` at the project level.